ProGenNo/ProHap/README.md

 Usage:
  1. Clone this repository: `git clone https://github.com/ProGenNo/ProHap.git; cd ProHap/;`
- 2. Create a configuration file called `config.yaml` based on the instructions in `config_file_example`, or using https://progenno.github.io/ProHap/
+ 2. Create a configuration file called `config.yaml` using https://progenno.github.io/ProHap/.
+Please refer to the [Wiki page](https://github.com/ProGenNo/ProHap/wiki/Input-&-Usage) for details.
- 3. Test Snakemake with a dry-run: `snakemake -c<# provided cores> -n -q`
+ 3. Test Snakemake with a dry-run: `snakemake --ccores <# provided cores> -n -q`
- 4. Run the Snakemake pipeline to create your protein database: `snakemake -c<# provided cores> -p --use-conda`
+ 4. Run the Snakemake pipeline to create your protein database: `snakemake --ccores <# provided cores> -p --use-conda`

 ### Example: ProHap on 1000 Genomes
 In the first usage example, we provide a small example dataset taken from the 1000 Genomes Project on GRCh38.
-We will ProHap to create a database of protein haplotypes aligned with Ensembl v.111 (January 2024).
+We will use ProHap to create a database of protein haplotypes aligned with Ensembl v.111 (January 2024) using only MANE Select transcripts.

-Expected runtime using 4 CPU cores: ~4 hours.
-Expected runtime using 23 CPU cores: ~1.5 hours.
+Expected runtime using 4 CPU cores: ~1 hour.
+Expected runtime using 23 CPU cores: ~30 minutes.

 Requirements: Install Conda / Mamba and Snakemake using [this guide](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html#installation-via-conda-mamba).
-Minimum hardware requirements: 4 CPU cores, ~5 GB disk space, 5 GB RAM.
+Minimum hardware requirements: 1 CPU core, ~5 GB disk space, 3 GB RAM.

 Use the following commands to run this example: